-Personal information is information which relates to a living individual who can be identified from that information, or from that information & other information in a person’s possession, including any expression of opinion, whether true or not, & whether recorded in material form or not, about an identified or reasonably identified individual, & an indication of intention in respect of an individual.
+Personal information is information which relates to a living individual who can be identified from that information, or from that information and other information in a person’s possession, including any expression of opinion, whether true or not, and whether recorded in a material form or not, about an identified or reasonably identified individual, and an indication of intention in respect of an individual.
 Personal information may be collected directly by Early Learning Management from you (or your representative), or via a third party.
 In most situations, Early Learning Management collects personal information about an individual from the Early Learning Management client or from the Early Learning Management client where the parent/guardian has a child enrolled in the childcare centre.
 In particular, we may also collect your personal information when you:

 Register on our website to use the services we provide;